paulross/svfsc/docs/Sphinx/source/performance.rst

 This test simulates writing a low level RP66V1 index and then running need on it.
 Total bytes written around 1Mb.
-Blocks are 800 bytes apart.
+Blocks are about 800 bytes apart.
 There are 238,310 blocks.

 .. image:: ../../plots/images/cpp_need.png